Measure and monitor waste and water use

 This spreadsheet will help you to collate and analyse your measurement data.
 The spreadsheet, which comprises a number of tabs and further instructions, provides a basic template that can be edited to suit your own organisation.

-‘On Course For Zero Waste’ is a series of free accredited online training modules that provide in-depth training in key topics that will help you improve the environmental performance of your organisation.
-Module 2 (Measuring and monitoring) will help you to develop your own measuring and monitoring system.
+'Green Champions Training' is a series of free online training modules that provide in-depth training in key topics that will help you improve the environmental performance of your organisation.

 If you would like further advice and support to help you measure and monitor resource use in your organisation, please contact one of our resource efficiency advisors on 0808 808 2268 or click here.